Eshlyn greets you

 “You mean, it'll change my signature?”
 I turned towards him, shocked that such a thing existed.

-I stared at it, wary.
+I stared at it, wary and not knowing what the hell that even meant.
 “Why help me?”

 He looked toward the sky, sun catching the edge of his skin.
-It smoked faintly before he turned back into his hooded shade.
-“Because if the Queen wants something from you… I doubt it ends at conversation, and the less she knows, the better.
+It smoked faintly before he turned back into the hooded shade.
+“Because if the queen wants something from you… I doubt it ends with conversation, and the less she knows, the better.
 For both of us.”

 I took the token.
-It was cool and weightless, but something in it pulsed, slow and steady, like a heartbeat.
+It was cool and weightless, but something in it hummed.

 Lawrence stood.
 “And leave the blades.
 It’s not like you need them anyway.”